gangrif/veilid-server-ubi/README.md

 First build the container with:

-`podman build -t veilid-server .`
+`docker build -t veilid-server .`

 And then run it using:

-`podman run -p 5150:5150 -v /path/to/my/veilid.conf:/data/veilid.conf:Z veilid-server`
+`docker run -p 5150:5150 -v /path/to/my/veilid.conf:/data/veilid.conf:Z veilid-server`